mit-pdos/secfs-skeleton/README.md

 ## Deliverables

-The final result of this project should be a functional file system implementation that meets the requirements set forth below, along with a short (one single-sided US letter size page, 12pt font) document describing its design.
+The final result of this project should be a functional file-system implementation that meets the requirements set forth below, along with a short (one single-sided US letter size page, 12pt font) document describing its design.
 The design document should detail any non-trivial